mem48/geocompr/main.md

 #### Simple feature collections {#sfc}

 One `sfg` object contains only a single simple feature geometry.
-A simple feature collection (`sfc`) is a list of `sfg` objects and can additionally contain information about the coordinate reference system in use.
+A collection of simple feature geometries (`sfc`) is a list is a list of `sfg` objects and can additionally contain information about the coordinate reference system in use.
 For instance, to combine two simple features into one object with two features, we can use the `st_sfc()` function.
 This is important since this collection represents the geometry column in **sf** data frames: